ryanRfox/go-algorand/tools/teal/examples/payment_channel.md

 #### Sign the claim transaction

-Both Alice and Bob must sign, exchange and retain this claim transaction along with the corrisponding evidence contract.
+Both Alice and Bob must sign, exchange and retain this claim transaction along with the corresponding evidence contract.
 Alice will sign the data file and assign the results to `arg_1` using `goal clerk tealsign`:

 `goal clerk tealsign --data-file contract_$CONTRACT_INSTANCE_HEX.dat --keyfile keys/ACCOUNT_A --lsig-txn claim.utx --set-lsig-arg-idx 1 -d $DATA`